The Concept Fire Truck (CFT) went on tour again in February. This time it traveled in Scandinavia and stopped in Denmark, Norway, and Sweden.

 Selected customers were also invited to this event, who had the opportunity to control the CFT themselves to attain their own personal impressions and give us feedback on the vehicle concept.
 They also came to the conclusion that the CFT is very easy to operate and that the handling at the limits is extremely forgiving.

 Anyway, enough said.
-The following video shows more impressions from the testing on snow and ice.
+The following video shows more impressions from the testing the CFT in winter on snow and ice.